Transforming Touch® Therapy in Hopkins, MN

 • Consent is ongoing, and adjustments are made collaboratively

-Transforming Touch® may be offered as a standalone approach or integrated alongside talk therapy, depending on your needs and goals.
+TEB® may be offered as a standalone approach or integrated alongside talk therapy, depending on your needs and goals.

-Who Transforming Touch® May Be Helpful For
+Who TEB® May Be Helpful For

 • Have experienced birth trauma, early medical stress, or difficult beginnings